sharadregoti/tyk-docs/tyk-docs/content/getting-started/create-api-key.md

 The above creates a new key with the rate limits, and security profile that grants access to the APIs listed in the `access_rights` section.

 - `{API-ID}`: The API ID you wish this policy to grant access to, there can be more than one of these entries.
-- `{API-NAME}`: The name of the API that is being granted access to (this is not required, but helps when debugging or auditing).
+- `{API-NAME}`: The name of the API being granted access to (this is not required, but helps when debugging or auditing).

 The important elements:

-- `access_rights`: A list of objects representing which APIs that you have configured to grant access to.
+- `access_rights`: A list of objects representing which APIs you have configured to grant access to.
-- `rate` and `per`: The number of requests to allow per period.
+- `rate` and `per`: The number of allowed requests per period.
 - `smoothing`: The Rate Limit Smooting configuration for Redis Rate Limiter.
 - `quota_max`: The maximum number of allowed requests over a quota period.
 - `quota_renewal_rate`: how often the quota resets, in seconds.
-In this case we have set it to renew every hour.
+In this case, we have set it to renew every hour.

 You will see a response with your new key: